- Weighty bass

-The Soundbox is the super-swish result of Sky’s collaboration with French audiophile brand Devialet.
-It aims to give Sky a top-end soundbar that’s ideal for watching movies and sports, as well as chilling out with music.
+The Soundbox is the result of Sky’s collaboration with French audio brand Devialet.
+It aims to give Sky customers a top-end soundbar that’s ideal for watching movies and sports, as well as chilling out with music.

 Related: Best soundbars

-Most soundbars and all-in-one sound systems don’t look that sexy.
-There are a few notable exceptions to this rule, such as the Sonos Playbase, but most look like boring black slabs of plastic that awkwardly sit in front of or below your TV.
+Most soundbars and soundbases don’t look that sexy.
+There are a few notable exceptions to this rule – the Sonos Playbase, for example – but most are simply boring black slabs of plastic that sit awkwardly in front of or below your TV.

-The Soundbox sits in the latter category, featuring the same discreet, understated design as Sky’s Q range of hardware.
-At 37.5 x 21 x 9.5cm it’s also one of the smallest TV sound systems on the market.
-This, coupled with its dark black finish and lack of any external embellishments – outside of very small Sky and Devialet logos – give it an unassuming look that will fit into most lounges.
+The Soundbox sits mostly in the latter category, featuring the same discreet, understated design as Sky’s Q range of hardware.
+It’s also one of the smallest TV sound systems on the market.
+This, coupled with its dark black finish and lack of any external embellishments – outside of super-small Sky and Devialet logos – mean it’s fairly inoffensive.

-On the inside you’ll find six 3-inch woofers set in the same dual push-push configuration as the super-expensive £1690 Devialet Phantom speaker.
-Devialet claims the push-push configuration reduces the amount of vibration produced by the woofers.
-Supposedly when accompanied by some speaker-management tech, the woofers will also intelligently adapt the incoming audio signal to get the best bass possible, providing increased volume and an impressive 35Hz-22kHz frequency range.
+On the inside, you’ll find six 3-inch woofers set in the same dual push-push configuration as the super-expensive Devialet Phantom speaker series.
+Devialet claims the push-push configuration reduces the amount of vibration produced by the woofers, meaning less distortion at high volume and an impressive 35Hz-22kHz frequency range.

-Three 2-inch full-range drivers that are set in a 120-degree configuration accompany the woofers.
+Three 2-inch full-range drivers set in a 120-degree configuration accompany them.
 Like previous Samsung and Yamaha systems, the Soundbox’s drivers aim to create a faux surround sound experience by reflecting audio off the room’s walls.

 Sky Soundbox – Sound and Sky Q extras

 The system automatically optimises the sound of films and sports to ensure you never have to adjust the volume manually when a movie suddenly changes from a quiet scene to a loud one.
-I got to see the feature work by watching a segment of Skyfall twice: once with the demo TV’s speakers and once with the Soundbox.
-The difference was immediately apparent.
+It will also help make football commentary clearer, for instance.
+The EQ for each of these is triggered through metadata from the Sky signal, but there are apparently some detection algorithms involved, too.